-With a portfolio of 49 homes, BAHC has honed our skills of negotiation, acquisition, financing, design, building and property management.
+With a portfolio of 51 homes, BAHC has honed our skills in negotiation, acquisition, financing, design, building, and property management.
 Our greatest strength is the team we have assembled and the level of care we bring to every project.
 Big projects or small, BAHC stands ready to serve.

 BAHC’s Specialized Residential Homes are adapted for three to four individuals with similar needs and services to live together in a family environment.
 With the closures of California’s State Developmental campuses, which has taken place in stages since 1996, there has been a shift from institutional housing to small community-based care homes for people with I/DD.

 BAHC provides several customized models, including Family Teaching Homes, 962 Homes for the Medically Fragile, Crisis/Transitional Homes, Enhanced Behavioral Homes and Children’s Homes.